 How to use end-of-course survey questions

-To get the most out of your end-of-course questionnaires, consider the following tips:
+Here are five tips to get the most out of your end-of-course questionnaires.

 Consider your goals

-Before you even craft your college end-of-course survey questions, consider your educational goals.
+Before crafting your higher education end-of-course survey questions, consider your educational goals.
 The type of data you choose to collect should depend on how you intend to use student responses.
 For example, a professor might want to use course evaluations to strengthen their teaching.
-Students’ professor effectiveness rankings can provide insight into how an instructor can better fulfill the course goals.
+Professor effectiveness rankings can provide insight into how an instructor can better fulfill the course goals.
 Administrators can use end-of-course surveys to evaluate professors and identify professional development opportunities.

 With your goals in mind, you’ll know what questions to include in a course-end survey and which should be open-ended or use numerical rating scales.